stroborobo/werc/sites/werc.cat-v.org/docs/web_server_setup/plan_9_httpd.md

 found for this, you will have to keep your site in a sub-directory of the web server root.

+In your /lib/namespace.httpd you probably will want to add something along the following lines to bind the werc directory into the httpd's namespace:

+    bind -b /usr/glenda/src/werc/ /usr/web/
+    bind /usr/glenda/src/werc/bin/ /usr/web/magic/

 **Notes**: This is experimental and work in progress, there are a couple of issues with the werc code itself that might need fixing, in particular you will need to replace the '%($"extraHeaders%)' in lib/headers.tpl with '% echo